mth229/mth229.github.io/graphing.md

 and perhaps more will be generated before a dominant one is arrived at.
 As such, we don't try to teach the details of any one of them.

-Rather, we use the `Plots` package which provides a unified interface to many backend plotting pacakges.
-This package is loaded when the `MTH229` package is.
+Currently, the  the `Plots` package  provides a unified interface to many backend plotting packages.
+The `SimplePlots` package *mostly* follows the syntax and provides a package for quickly producing plots.
+We will use the `Plots` package in these examples, but save for a few details, the same commands will work with `SimplePlots`, provided `MTH229` is loaded.

 ```
 note("""Packages are described a bit more [here](http://mth229.github.io/index.html/#_packages_).""")